Balzac and the Little Chinese Seamstress is a novel written in 2000 by Dai Sijie, which he adapted himself to movie format in 2002.

 - Also Four-Eyes, theChief, the old Miller and others.

-- Life Imitates Art: After being read The Count of Monte Cristo, the old tailor starts designing clothes with anchors and French motifs in them.
+- Life Imitates Art: In-Universe, after being read The Count of Monte Cristo, the old tailor starts designing clothes with anchors and French motifs in them.

 - Outdoor Bath Peeping: When Luo and Ma first see the Little Seamstress, she's bathing in a stream with other young women.